michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 ## Part 2
 In this part, you will measure associations between words in a commonly used NLP corpus, SNLI, and comment on the potential for encoding problematic social biases.

+First, write a loader for text from the SNLI corpus into a similar text format as the Shakespeare corpus.
+You can use the `captionID` column as the document name, though this will not be as important since you'll only be building a term-context matrix.
+You'll still want to tokenize and lowercase the input as was done with the Shakespeare corpus.

+Build a term-context matrix in a similar fashion as with the Shakespeare corpus and apply PPMI weighting.
+If this matrix is too big or taking too long to calculate, filter to just words that occur over some frequency threshold $$f$$ in the entire corpus.

-First, load in the SNLI corpus into a similar text format as the Shakespeare corpus.
-[ISSUES with HYPOTHESIS vs PREMISE, POSSIBLE PREPROCESSING ISSUES].
-Then, compute PPMI between the identity labels in the provided list and all other words in the SNLI training corpus.
-Look at the top associated words for identity labels of your choice.
+With that PPMI-weighted term-context matrix, find the vectors for identity labels in the provided list.
+Look at the top associated context words for identity labels of your choice.
 Do you see any that may reflect social stereotypes?
 It is helpful to compare the top PMI words for certain identity terms with other related ones (such as men compared with women).
 Note that some terms in the list do not occur in the data [SHOULD DROP THEM THEN].
+If you try different frequency thresholds, how does that affect the word association results you see?

 Qualitative analysis: Find specific examples from the dataset where an identity label occurs with a top-associated term that shows some social bias or does not.
-Look at 1-2 examples for at least 5 different identity labels.
+Look at 1-2 examples for at least 4 different identity labels.

 Include each of these analysis in the report for this assignment.

+## Deliverables
+* Your implementations for the functions in the skeleton code `hw4_skeleton_{your pitt id}.py`
+	* You are welcome to import any packages you need but please don't modify the function that has already been implemented
+* Your report with results and answers to questions in Part 1 and Part 2, named `report_{your pitt id}.pdf`
+* A README.txt file explaining
+	* how to run your code
+	* the computing environment you used; what programming language you used and the major and minor version of that language; what packages did you use in case we replicate your experiments.
+	* any additional resources, references, or web pages you've consulted
+	* any person with whom you've discussed the assignment and describe the nature of your discussions
+	* any generative AI tool used, and how it was used
+	* any unresolved issues or problems

 ## Acknowledgments
 This assignment is adapted from Prof. Diane Litman and Prof. Mark Yatskar, as well from Rudinger et al. 2017.